danigiron/devops-test-helloworld-aws/README.md

 # How to use it?

-Once we did all the things explained above, we can run the application.
+Once you have done all the things explained above, you can run the application.

 The script file in order to create the stack and deploy the application is `<project_folder>/deploy.py` and accept the following parameters with its values: